USCIS Memo

 1. Material Change in Employment: A change in the place of employment requiring a new Labor Condition Application (LCA) is considered a material change under sections 8 C.F.R. §§ 214.2(h)(2)(i)(E) and (11)(i)(A) (2014).

-2. Requirement for Amended Petition: An amended or new H-1B petition must be filed in the event of a material change in the terms and conditions of employment.
+2. Requirement for Amended Petition: An amended or new H-1B petition must be filed in case of a material change in the terms and conditions of employment.

 This decision emphasized that H-1B petitioners must file an amended or new petition before transferring an H-1B employee to a different location not covered by an existing, approved H-1B petition.